Banquet Foods

 Banquet Foods is a subsidiary of Conagra Brands that sells various food products, including frozen pre-made entrées, meals, and desserts.
 The brand is best known for its line of TV dinners.
 Banquet was founded in 1953, with the introduction of frozen meat pies.
 Banquet first hit the store shelves in 1955, offering frozen dinners.
 Soon after that, Banquet became popular with their Cookin' Bags products.
-In 1970, the company was purchased by RCA, which in turn sold it to Con-Agra in 1980.